Possible Bearish Inside Day Candle Pattern Detected for Macerich Co (NYSE:MAC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Macerich Co (NYSE:MAC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Macerich Co (NYSE:MAC) based on the price action in the company's shares.
-Today's price range of $25.28 and $25.67 is within yesterday's high and low of the day.
+Yesterday's price range of $25.28 and $25.68 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Macerich Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Macerich Company is a fully integrated self-managed and self-administered real estate investment trust.
 The Company focuses on the acquisition, leasing, management, development and redevelopment of regional malls throughout the United States.